David Moor

-David Moor (1947–2000) was a British general practitioner who was prosecuted in 1999 for the euthanasia of a patient.
+John David Moor (1947 – 14 October 2000) was a British general practitioner who was prosecuted in 1999 for the euthanasia of a patient.
 He was found not guilty but admitted in a press interview to having helped up to 300 people to die.
 He was the first doctor in Britain to be tried solely for the mercy killing of a patient.

 Career

-Moor worked as a GP in Stamfordham, Northumberland, but retired just before his trial in 1999.
+Moor worked as a GP in Fenham, Newcastle upon Tyne, but retired just before his trial in 1999.

 George Liddell

-George Liddell was an 85-year-old ex-ambulance driver and a widower, who had cancer of the bowel.
+George Liddell was an 85-year-old former ambulance driver and a widower, who had cancer of the bowel.
 An operation was done to remove part of his bowel, but there was still some cancerous tissue left in surrounding fatty tissue and the liver.
-Liddell was sent home by the hospital to live with his daughter, and be treated by Moor and a team of nurses.
+Liddell was sent home by the hospital to live with his daughter and to be treated by Moor and a team of nurses.
 The patient's condition deteriorated and he became depressed and appeared to be in significant pain.
-Moor prescribed 5 mg of diamorphine (heroin) to be taken at intervals, but this had to be doubled when the pain got worse.
+Moor prescribed 5 mg of diamorphine to be taken at intervals, but this had to be doubled when the pain got worse.
 It was agreed by his carers he was "terminally ill".

 It was agreed to send Liddell to a hospice.
 Moor set the diamorphine level at a rate of 30 mg per 24-hours by means of a syringe driver.
 Liddell's breathing got worse and on 19 July 1997 Moor gave him an injection of diamorphine and chlorpromazine.
 Within about 20 minutes Liddell was dead.

-The case would have gone unnoticed, but when The Sunday Times published an article by Michael Irwin on euthanasia, a journalist Rachel Ellis asked Moor his opinion on the subject.
+The case would have gone unnoticed, but when The Sunday Times published an article by Michael Irwin on euthanasia, journalist Rachel Ellis asked Moor his opinion on the subject.
 Moor said that he had given many patients overdoses of diamorphine, a comment he repeated in an interview on television.
 In particular, his statement that "This week I helped two patients on the way to a pain-free release from their painful agony and suffering" and that he had perhaps helped 10 patients per year for 30 years attracted considerable media attention.
 One newspaper called Moor "Britain's greatest serial killer" and referred to him as "Doctor Death".